 - Home renovations might be necessary

-- Adult children must oversee senior care and daily life
+- Adult children must oversee care

 Independent living communities